bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 * If you are trying to use it with a Xamarin app, you will have to swap it for the `Certificate and profile installer` Step.
 Automatic provisioning is not supported for Xamarin apps.
 * Before trying to use this Step, generate an .ipa file locally - with the same export method you want to use on Bitrise - to ensure that the profiles are uploaded to the Apple Developer portal.
 * Make sure that your Bitrise account is connected to the Apple Developer portal and that you have at least an Admin role in your Apple Developer team.

-### I uploaded a Distribution certificate and an App Store type provisioning profile but I cannot deploy to the App Store because of a code signing error!

-To export an .ipa file with the app-store or ad-hoc export methods, you also need to upload a Development certificate and Development type provisioning profile, as the first step of the .ipa export process uses that to generate an .xcodearchive file.

-### I have added the _Run Cocoapods Install_ Step and now my builds are failing

-Installing dependencies can result in a failed build for many reasons.
-When it comes to iOS code signing, problems can occur if you use the `iOS Auto Provision` Step.
-In practice, this means that in your Bitrise workflow, Steps that install dependencies - such as `Run Cocoapods Install` or `Carthage` - should be BEFORE the `iOS Auto Provision` Step.